Kristina01111000/Drws_site/README.md

  Hours worked 16 may to 16 june: 16 ->  recieved

- Hours worked  june 17 to july 16: 12 -> sent
+ Hours worked  june 17 to july 16: 12 -> recieved

  Hours worked july 17 to august 16: 5 hours 5 min